 The District meters all service connections and bills customers for water use monthly.
-Cal Water may install advanced metering infrastructure (AMI) in the future to improve metering accuracy and supply prompt feedback to customers about water use and leaks to help them use water more efficiently.
+Cal Water may install advanced metering infrastructure (AMI) in the future to improve metering accuracy and supply prompt feedback to customers about water use and leaks.
+Cal Water is currently piloting (AMI) in several districts.